 If you have a confirmed diagnosis of COVID-19 you must seek advice from a UK DMC Medical referee before returning to diving.
 If you have suffered significant symptoms of COVID-19 you must be signed off by a medical referee before diving.

 We require a new medical declaration from all club members before they can dive in the pool or open water.
 Medical declarations or sign off from a doctor must be sent to the membership officer (Jane Ahn email@example.com).

-According to the current government guidance we should avoid sharing a car with someone outside our household/bubble and should wear protection if we do.
+Currently we are in lockdown.
+Once this is eased we should avoid sharing a car with someone outside our household/bubble and should wear protection if we do.
 We should avoid public transport at peak hours.
 Overnight stays are now allowed.